Reasons For The Hunt

-Hunting seasons for the Hay-Zama bison herd began in 2008 when the population was nearing 700 animals.
+Government first initiated a limited hunting season for the Hay-Zama bison herd in 2008, when the population was nearing 700 animals.
 This unique hunt, designated

-for an endangered species and Alberta’s only Wood Bison Recovery Herd, is designed to contain this disease-free and free-ranging herd to the Hay-Zama area, and to ensure that numbers ranged
+for an endangered species and Alberta’s only Wood Bison Recovery Herd, is designed to contain the herd to the Hay-Zama area, and to maintain a herd size of 400

 The lower goal of 400 bison is designed to ensure that there are enough healthy and genetically diverse adults for breeding.
 The upper goal of 600 ensures that